Anatomical terms of bone: Gross features

-The head of a bone usually refers to the distal end of the bone.
+The head of a bone usually refers to the proximal end of a long bone, but also refers to the distal end of metacarpals, metatarsals, and the ulna.
 The shaft refers to the elongated sections of long bone, and the neck the segment between the head and shaft (or body).
 The end of the long bone opposite to the head is known as the base.

 Internal regions

 The epiphyseal plate is the area in which bone growth occurs after birth through endochondral ossification.